Predicting Qualification Thresholds in the UEFA Champions League and Europa League under the New League Phase Format: Data

 From this descriptive analysis, we can conclude that the distribution of team strengths in the UCL is more unequal than in both the national leagues and the UEL.
 This imbalance is reflected in a higher proportion of (lopsided) wins, particularly for home teams, and in fewer draws.
-In particular, the 2024/25 UCL exhibits a markedly lower share of draws than observed in the UEL, previous UCL seasons, or the national leagues.
+Specifically, the 2024/25 UCL exhibits a markedly lower share of draws than observed in the UEL, previous UCL seasons, or the national leagues.
 This result is potentially provoked by stronger incentives to play for a win rather than to settle for a draw, as already outlined in the Introduction.
+The frequency of draws in the UCL increases for the 2025/26 season but is still clearly below those for national league and UCL seasons under the old format.
+At the same time, we observe fewer draws for the second UEL season under the new format, equal to the value in the UCL.